 Windows has been constantly evolving, and the old Operating Systems use the techniques of the last century.
 The technology behind Visual Studio.Net required a complete rewrite of Windows – fixing all known problems and using the best of development techniques.
 All the cumbersome routines created higgledy-piggledy over the years have been replaced by a cohesive system of Object Oriented routines.
 All the new Windows operating system releases will be geared to the new technology.

 This was not a minor project.
 It did not just involve programming language changes.
 The big feature was "Managed Code" – which eliminates Memory leakage and the corruption problems which have plagued Windows from inception.
 The new technology caters for 64 bits – allowing bigger and better storage, databases, etc. All security will be dependent upon it.
 The .NET Framework (code Libraries) will be included in each new Windows Operating System, making deployment easier and smaller.

 Are there any other reasons to adopt the new technology?

 The new buzz words are Inheritance and Object Oriented programming.
 There are productivity gains for programmers.
 Rich Class Libraries make programming easier.
 XML is handy for transferring data between heterogeneous systems.
 There are now consistent APIs (Application Programming Interface).
 Self contained deployment packages, elimination of "DLL hell", no registration – make for easier deployment.
 ADO.Net now has Disconnected Recordsets – essential for Web database access, and faster than the old ADO.
 Multi-threading is an appealing feature – this allows background processing, while the user continues working.
 There is better error handling.

 A word of caution from Microsoft about Object Oriented programming:

-Windows 8 and the Windows Azure cloud.
-It comes with .NET Framework 4.5.
+The Visual Studio 2015 Release To Manufacturing (RTM) version is the current version.
+It supports Windows 10 and the Windows Azure cloud.
+It comes with .NET Framework 4.6.